 The DEWS consists of the provision of a seasonal forecast, first agreed upon at the Southern African Regional Climate Outlook Forum (SARCOF) and by the DCCMS in Malawi.
 SARCOF leads a regional climate outlook prediction process embraced by the Southern African Development Community (SADC).
 This community is composed of sixteen countries, including Malawi (WMO, nd).
 The seasonal forecast showing the rainfall predictions for the season is then downscaled to national level and disseminated by DCCMS through mainly the agricultural and disaster management departments to local communities.
 Early warnings are then disseminated via different channels including posters, organized gatherings, bulletins, radio programs, text messages, the use of loud-hailer via car or van around the village and word of mouth.
 Several of these early warnings are issued in different local languages.
-Additional to the long-range seasonal forecasts (3-6 months every year), 10-day agro-meteorological bulletins, weekly weather statements, 5-day forecasts, daily forecasts and real-time (up to 3 hours) alerts, providing updates on rainfall and wind are disseminated through various channels, including radio, text-messages, newspaper, e-mails, WhatsApp groups and on the DCCMS website.
+Additional to the long-range seasonal forecasts and real-time (up to 3 hours) alerts, providing updates on rainfall and wind are disseminated through various channels, including radio, text-messages, newspaper, e-mails, WhatsApp groups and on the DCCMS website.